 Real-World Observation

 In typical home setups, signal issues are more often caused by channel congestion and incorrect configuration than by router hardware limitations.
 Adjusting channel width and manually selecting a cleaner channel usually improves stability more than upgrading your internet plan.
+Sometimes WiFi feels weak only during evening hours because of network congestion.
+I explained this issue in detail in my guide on why internet slows down at night.

 Correct Way to Test WiFi Signal Strength